Tel. +44 (0)20 7287 4414

 Dangers to National Security and Individual Freedom in Mrs May’s “withdrawal” Agreement

 Warning!
 If voted through, this agreement will be irreversible.
 Parliament will have bound its successors to the EU, possibly into the next century.
-Click here to read the full research The Outline Political Declaration prefacing this "deal" says we share basic values with other EU nations and reaffirms our commitment to the ECHR.
-This...
+The Outline Political Declaration prefacing this "deal" says we share basic values with other EU nations and reaffirms our commitment to the ECHR.
+This is supposedly the ideological basis for th...

 Brexit must mean a clean break militarily